-This publication is also designed for readers who are knowledgeable about System/370 architecture, channels, I/O devices, and programming systems.
-Compatibility between the architectures implemented in 4300 Processors and System/370 processors and their programming systems support are also discussed.
+This publication is also designed for readers who are knowledgeable about System/370 architecture, channels, I/O devices, and programming | systems.
+Features of the 4341 Processor that are like the same features | in System/370 processors are identified.
+Compatibility between the architectures implemented in 4300 Processors and System/370 Processors and their programming systems support are also discussed.